StanfordASL/GuSTO_quad_astrobee/README.md

 # GuSTO algorithm for quadrotor and Astrobee

 ## Description
 Simplified implementation of GuSTO in Julia.
-Includes simulation examples of a quadrotor and Astrobee robot navigating navigating on-board the International Space Station.
+Includes simulation examples of a quadrotor and Astrobee robot navigating on-board the International Space Station.

 <p align="left">